“Learn wisdom from the pupil of the eye that looks upon all things and yet to self is blind.” -Persian Poet

 Not only was Malcolm X assassinated a few months before the book was published, but he never preached unprovoked violence towards white people.
 He preached separation and self-defense.
 Today, much of our country still believes that Muslims are violent radicals.
 This has to change.

 Before delving into Malcolm X’s life, I want to tangentially discuss a philosophical conundrum that has bothered me for about a decade: The power of outward circumstances vs. the power of internal will.
 How much are “we” controlled by what happens around us: our families, our communities, and our country’s newspapers?
 Many thinkers today favor circumstance over internal will.
-I’ve read all of Malcolm Gladwell’s books, and they really piss me off due to this “circumstance” bias.
+I’ve read all of Malcolm Gladwell’s books, and they often rub me the wrong way due to this “circumstance” bias.
 His best book, Outliers, uses the analogy of a tall tree in a forest.
 How fortunate that the tree, as it grew to one day be tall, wasn’t blocked by other trees from receiving sunlight!
 How fortunate that some animals didn’t come along when the tree was young and damage its growth!
 Gladwell tells the story of how Bill Gates became a leader in developing computers.
 Bill Gates grew up near the Computer Center Corporation (CCC), and would sneak out of his house at night to practice and learn on a computer.

 How lucky that Bill had early access to the world’s cutting edge computer system at a young age!
 How lucky that Bill came from a family that encouraged learning and competition!
-Yes, Bill was lucky to live near this opportunity and to have grown up in a stable home, but what Gladwell doesn’t focus on, what he glosses over, is that Bill still woke up in the middle of the fucking night to learn and take advantage of this computer.
+Yes, Bill was lucky to live near this opportunity and to have grown up in a stable home, but what Gladwell doesn’t focus on, what he glosses over, is that Bill still woke up in the middle of the night to learn and take advantage of this computer.
 Bill still pursued his computer obsession, despite his family pushing for him to become a lawyer.
-Similarly, as I discuss Malcolm X’s life, I want the reader to keep in mind how easy it would have been for Malcolm to throw up his at hands at any point and say, “Fuck it.
+Similarly, as I discuss Malcolm X’s life, I want the reader to keep in mind how easy it would have been for Malcolm to throw up his at hands at any point and say, “I’m done.
 This stupid, wretched life isn’t worthy living.”
 Yes, circumstances pushed him in various, dark directions: he became a drug dealer and was deeply involved in NYC’s underworld, but through it all he maintained a driving energy and a will to live and flourish.
 He had a powerful internal will.
-Despite outward circumstances shitting on him again and again, he rose to become one of humanity’s most influential leaders, whose voice will echo for centuries, while all the petty, racist fucks who attempted to bring him down at every stage in his life are by now anonymous ashes and dust.
+Despite outward circumstances shitting on him again and again, he rose to become one of humanity’s most influential leaders, whose voice will echo for centuries, while all the petty, racist bastards who attempted to bring him down at every stage in his life are by now anonymous ashes and dust.

 Malcolm’s father was killed by a group of white men, most likely the K.K.K., when Malcolm was six years old.